haoyudoingthings/MHWildsArmorOptimizer/README.md

 ## TODO

+- Keep system awake
-1. Refactor configs into another file
+- Refactor configs into another file
+- Keep cache
+  - Use the hash of config as signature
-2. Allow more complicated skill effects (e.g. Gore Magala's Tyranny)
+- Allow more complicated skill effects
+  - Flayer
-3. Improve efficiency of armor search
+- Improve efficiency of armor search